PORTUGAL 10 Days

 Arrive at Lisbon airport and transfer to your hotel.

-<How to get from airport to city center>
+<How to get from the airport to the city center>

-Taxi and Airport Transfer service are the most comfortable and expensive.
+Taxi and Airport Transfer services are the most comfortable and expensive.

 Uber and Bolt are the top ride-hailing services.

-Lisbon consist of six (6) districts.
-The most popular tourist districts are Baixa, Alfama and Chiado.
+Lisbon consists of six (6) districts.
+The most popular tourist districts are Baixa, Alfama, and Chiado.

 Baixa - stroll The Rua Augusta - This busy pedestrian street has mosaic floors, outdoor cafés, world shops, and sometimes street performers and sellers.
 Rua Augusta street connects with Rossio Square.
 Rossio Square is the liveliest square in Lisbon.